ISPID 2025

 While we had planned to gather in Houston, circumstances have led us to shift to an online format.
 Though we will miss the energy of coming together in person, our commitment to advancing research, supporting bereaved families, and fostering global collaboration remains stronger than ever.

-This year’s theme—Fostering Unity for Infant Survival: Collaborative Approaches Across Diverse Communities—guides our virtual conference experience.
+This year’s theme—Fostering Unity for Infant and Child Survival: Collaborative Approaches Across Diverse Communities—guides our virtual conference experience.
 We will still explore the latest breakthroughs in perinatal and infant death research, highlight critical issues of equity and access, and create spaces for parents, clinicians, and advocates to connect in powerful and meaningful ways.

 We believe that by meeting virtually, we also expand access: allowing more voices to be heard, more stories to be shared, and more partnerships to be forged.
 Whether you are a researcher presenting new data, a parent seeking community, or an advocate working for change, you are an essential part of this mission.